earik87/earik87.github.io/_posts/2020-08-24-interactive-web-app.md

 ## Creating an interactive dashboard with Panel

 The visualized figures must be interactive so that user can easily get into the data itself without extra effort.
 Here, I am going over an example of 3-dimensional data (time, wavelength, absorbance) which is a typical transient absorption data of Photoactive Yellow Protein.
 You can plot this whole data set with a heat map (Figure 1).
 It is nice and neat, however, this comes with a drawback.
-You miss lots of details, such as spectral shape at certain time points and time-traces at certain wavelengths).
+You miss lots of details, such as spectral shape at certain time points and time-traces at certain wavelengths.

 <center>
     <figure>